cameraui/docs/cameras/home.md

 Above the cards, **Recent Events** is a row of recent moments you can scroll sideways.
 A visit with several phases shows one card per moment, like the timeline, and selecting a card opens it at that moment.
 Cards with a recognized face or a read license plate get arrows to browse the pictures, and resting your finger on a card (or hovering on a computer) plays a short preview.
 [Episodes](/detection/episodes) appear here too, as a mosaic card showing how many cameras took part.
 See [Events & detections](/detection/events-and-detections).

+The filter button in the corner decides which cameras show which kinds of detection there: person, vehicle, animal, face and license plate, each with its own list of cameras.
+Take vehicles off the camera facing the street, and the passing cars stay out of the row.
+An event only disappears when everything detected in it is hidden, so someone walking by while a car passes still shows.
+Hidden events are still detected, recorded and found in [Recordings](/recording/browsing).
+The button is filled while a filter is active, and the choice belongs to your account.

 If you have no cameras yet, Home says "No cameras available" and offers **Get started**, which takes admins to the Cameras page to [add one](/cameras/add-camera).

 ## Camera cards